VRongve/DAT250/assignment01/web-app-pen-test-report.md

 - The affected part of the described issue above is the profle page where the user can edit data about their self.

-### File upload
+## File upload

 Category:
 - A03:Injection

 Description:
 - The web app does not give an guidelines for what kind of files that can be uploaded and not.
-It looks like the app excepts any kind of file extensions.
+It looks like the app accepts any kind of file extensions.
 This means that an attacker might potentially upload malicious and dangenrous files.

 Potential Impact:
 - Malware distribution.
 Users can upload malicious files such as viruses, Trojans, or ransomware.
 These files may be disguised as innocent documents, images, or other harmless formats, making it easier for attackers to spread malware to other users who download or open these files.
 - Uploading certain file types can introduce security vulnerabilities to your server.
 For example, allowing users to upload scripts (e.g., PHP, JavaScript) can lead to potential code execution vulnerabilities if the server doesn't properly validate and sanitize user inputs.
-- Unrestricted file uploads can result in significant storage costs, especially if users upload large files or upload files at a high volume.
-This can strain your server's resources and budget.
-- Attackers can conduct attacks such as cross-site scripting by uploading malicous scripts and tricking other users into executing them.
-By doing so, the attacker could trick the user to give them their password and username.

 Affacted part of the application:
 - The affected part the of the application is the stream page, where users can upload a text and/or image which they want others to see.
 These post will then be visible to all users of the application, meaning that malicious scripts could potenially reach out to all the users.

-### Injecting code into database
+## Injecting code into database

 Category:
 - A03:Injection

 Description
 - Due to bad/no form validation i'm able to post a script to the server by entering the script as text in the comment field on the stream page.
-And due to the lack of output encoding, the web application threats this a javascript each time the page refreshes.
+And due to the lack of output encoding, the web application threats this as a javascript each time the page refreshes.

 Potential impact:
 - The script injected to the database could potentially be used to create forms where a user might enter sensitive data and sends it to an attacker when saved.
 So the potential consquence of these kind of attacks are severe.